Bonfire/bptf-bot-utilities/README.md

 You can also install this script by manually pasting the code found in the above link into a new user script.

 ## Example

 ![Item Hover Buttons](https://i.imgur.com/rkrUF8L.png)

 _Newly added buttons for easily copying commands are highlighted above_

 ## Changelog

+**1.0.4**

+Improved:

+- "Pricecheck item" button on item hover (Reverted)
+- Removed text from SKU button and condensed text for Pricecheck button

 **1.0.3**

 Added:

-* "Item SKU" button on item hover - [@idinium96](https://github.com/idinium96)
+- "Item SKU" button on item hover - [@idinium96](https://github.com/idinium96)

 Removed:

-* "Pricecheck item" button on item hover (due to very niche use cases)
+- "Pricecheck item" button on item hover (due to very niche use cases)

 **1.0.2**

 Added:

-* "Pricecheck item" button on item hover - [@luigia](https://github.com/luigia)
+- "Pricecheck item" button on item hover - [@luigia](https://github.com/luigia)

 **1.0.1**

 Improved:

-* Moved pricelist buttons to above the search link buttons
+- Moved pricelist buttons to above the search link buttons

 **1.0.0**

 Added:

-* "Add to pricelist" button on item hover
+- "Add to pricelist" button on item hover
-* "Update pricelist" button on item hover
+- "Update pricelist" button on item hover
-* "Remove from pricelist" button on item hover
+- "Remove from pricelist" button on item hover

 ## Credits

-* Thank you to [@NetroScript](https://github.com/NetroScript) for their [similar project](https://github.com/NetroScript/backpack.tf-miscellaneous-extensions/) of which I used as a great reference for interacting with the backpack.tf UI.
+- Thank you to [@NetroScript](https://github.com/NetroScript) for their [similar project](https://github.com/NetroScript/backpack.tf-miscellaneous-extensions/) of which I used as a great reference for interacting with the backpack.tf UI.